splunk/vault-plugin-secrets-gitlab/README.md

 ## Requirements

-- Gitlab instance with **13.10** or later for API compatibility
+- Gitlab instance with **13.10** or later for API compatibility for [Project Access Tokens][pat] and **14.7** or later for [Group Access Tokens][gat]
 - You need **14.1** or later to have access level
 - Self-managed instances on Free and above.
 Or, GitLab SaaS Premium and above
-- a token of a user with maintainer or higher permission in a project
+- a token of a user with maintainer or higher permission in a project or group

-- Lifting API rate limit for the user whose token will be used in this plugin to generate/revoke project access tokens.
+- Lifting API rate limit for the user whose token will be used in this plugin to generate/revoke project/group access tokens.
 Admin of self-hosted can check [this doc][lift rate limit] to allow specific users to bypass authenticated request rate limiting.
 For SaaS Gitlab, I have not confirmed how to lift API limit yet.

 ## Getting Started